Archynetys Live news trend intelligence

 The brief

-Chinese scientists have developed the first 3D spatial single-cell atlas of the lamprey brain.
-This mapping of the "living fossil" provides insights into the evolution of vertebrate brains spanning 450 to 500 million years.
+Scientists have created a 3D spatial single-cell atlas of the lamprey brain.
+This 'living fossil' provides a glimpse into the brain structure of vertebrate ancestors.

 Quick answers